BCSO: Argument leads to shooting death at Daphne dirt pit

 “We just don’t know exactly what happened, so again, that will be part of the investigation, to figure out what started it,” Cadenhead said.

-Investigators found the car in which their suspect was last seen in Mobile.
+Investigators found the car in which Stallworth was last seen in Mobile.
 They said it was being driven by another witness to the shooting.
-Deputies said the suspect was dropped off Wednesday morning in downtown Mobile.

-Forty four year-old Marcus Stallworth is currently wanted for Murder.
-Stallworth may still be armed with a handgun.
-Anyone with information is urged to contact local law enforcement or the U.S. Marshals Service in Mobile.

-Marcus Stallworth is known to frequent the Maryvale area of Mobile and the Prichard area.
+Marcus Stallworth is currently wanted for murder and deputies said he may still be armed with a handgun.
+He’s known to frequent the Maryvale area of Mobile and Prichard.
+If you see him, call 9-1-1.

 (0) comments